-A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign off of the Annual Governance Statement by the Accounting Officer.
+A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign-off of the Annual Governance Statement by the Chief Financial Officer.

 • undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an Audit Committee with a terms of reference and agreed programme of work.
 The Audit Committee provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
 It provides an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
-The Committee also oversees the financial reporting process.
-The Audit Committee met four times during 2019/20.
+The Committee also oversees the financial reporting process and met three times during 2020/21.

-Following Local Government Reform the Audit Committee was reconstituted and risk and governance training was provided to Members.
-In addition, the Audit Committee's terms of reference were updated in January 2017 and reviewed again by the Audit Committee in 2018/19.
+Following Local Government Reform, the Audit Committee was reconstituted and risk and governance training was provided to Members.
+In addition, the Audit Committee's terms of reference were updated in June 2019.
+The Terms of Reference will also be subject to a further review during the 2021/22 year.